According to a 2021 study, average consumers have 40 apps installed on their phone, but are spending nearly 90% of their time on only 18 apps.

 At its worst, onboarding feels like a tedious slog with no clear endpoint.
 When users feel like they’ll be onboarding forever before they even get to use the app, their attention starts to wander.

-To mitigate this common problem, consider including a progress bar that tracks users’ onboarding progress.
+To mitigate this common problem, consider including a progress bar that shows a users’ onboarding progress.
 And after a user has taken an essential step, like creating a profile, uploading a photo, or even curating a playlist, why not drop some confetti or offer a joyful on-screen “ta-da” to keep users motivated and engaged.

 The bad and the ugly – Common mistakes in mobile app onboarding